cli_args

 ) -> bxl.CliArgs

-Takes an arg from cli, and would be treated as a json string, and return a json object in bxl.
+Takes an arg from cli, parses it as a JSON string, and returns the parsed object in bxl.

 list